Bird Song Trust

 - Research into triggers, causes, and common characteristics of eating disorders

-- Development of person-centered prevention and treatment
+- Development of person-centred prevention and treatment

 - Campaigns to raise awareness and improve understanding